-- 184. Dr. Weneger conducts a study using a sample of 100 Harvard Honors students to investigate the careers young adults are interested in pursuing.
+- Dr. Wegner conducts a study to investigate the careers young adults are interested in pursuing using a 162. sample of 100 Harvard honors students.
 What is the major problem with her sample? - a.
 It lacks internal validity. - b.
 It is unlikely that she can generalize across situations. - c.
 It is difficult to say with certainty that she can generalize across people. - d.
 It is too small in size to provide any meaningful information.